 Here are some tips to help you when getting business working capital after a recent bankruptcy, whether to purchase equipment, for business expansion or capital for inventory:

-3. Don’t expect to get approved for an Merchant Cash Advance if your BK discharge is less than a year old.
-Banks won’t even consider you for at least five years after the release from a bankruptcy.
+- Don’t expect to get approved for a Merchant Cash Advance if your BK discharge is less than a year old.
+Banks won’t even consider you for at least five years after the release from bankruptcy.
 Some financial institutions will only consider you if you have a strong guarantor or can provide huge collateral.
 You will probably not be able to provide the latter if you have just recently discharged your debt.

-5. Even though you pay down your cash advance in a timely manner, this information is not sent to the credit bureaus, so your credit score does not improve.
-You probably will notice a UCC lien against your business as this is a means for the lender to insure that you will pay back the advance.
+- Even though you pay down your cash advance in a timely manner, this information is not sent to the credit bureaus, so your credit score does not improve.
+You probably will notice a UCC lien against your business as this is a means for the lender to ensure that you will pay back the advance.
 The important issue here is that you show the ability of your business to repay the advance responsibly, which will lead to better deals in the future.
-Most Merchant Cash Advance’s have a short repayment term owing to the risk factor involved.
-The good news is that, once the advance has been repaid, you are eligible for a renewal and, hopefully at a better rate and longer term.
+Most Merchant Cash Advance have a short repayment term owing to the risk factor involved.
+The good news is that, once the advance has been repaid, you are eligible for a renewal and, hopefully at a better rate and longer-term.

-You might not get the best offer possible but if you have an approval, it may be your only option.
-It would be wise to accept this and start building financial relationships, credit and payment history.
+You might not get the best offer possible but if you have approval, it may be your only option.
+It would be wise to accept this and start building financial relationships, credit, and payment history.
 For merchants with credit card sales, your best bet is the Merchant Cash Advance.
-For business without credit card sales, Invoice Factoring might be your only option if you have future receivables.
+For businesses without credit card sales, Invoice Factoring might be your only option if you have future receivables.